Approximately low-rank recovery from noisy and local measurements by convex program: Notations and preliminaries

 \section{Notations and preliminaries}

-In this section, we introduce nations used throughout the paper, and recall the definition of a tensor product of two Banach spaces and various norms defined on it.
+In this section, we introduce notations used throughout the paper, and recall the definition of a tensor product of two Banach spaces and various norms defined on it.

 For a positive integer $d$, let $[d]$ denote the set $\{1,2,\dots,d\}$.
 For real numbers $a$ and $b$, let $a \vee b$ and $a \wedge b$ denote the maximum and minimum of $\{a,b\}$.
-For a matrix $M$, $M^\top$ denotes its transposition.
-For a linear operator $\mathcal{A}$, we use $\mathcal{A}^*$ to denote the adjoint operator.
-For a Banach space $X$, its norm dual is denoted by $X^*$.
+For a matrix $M$, its transposition is denoted by $M^\top$.
+For a linear operator $\mathcal{A}$, we use $\mathcal{A}^*$ to denote the adjoint operator of $\mathcal{A}$.
+For a vector space $X$, the dual space consisting of all linear functionals on $X$ is denoted by $X^*$.
 We use $\otimes$ for both tensor product and Kronecker product, the distinction will be clear in the context.
 By $a \lesssim b$, we mean that there is an absolute constant $C$ such that $a \leq C b$.
 Throughout the paper, $c, C, c_k, C_k$ will denote absolute constants which might vary line to line.